-Jason is our pantry director and media coordinator.
+Jason is our Executive Director.
 He is a worship pastor and graphic designer.
 He loves seeing the needs of the community met through the volunteers and people sharing their life with our clients.
 He'd love to get to know you and share his vision for this ministry.

 Today, New Hope Compassionate Ministries shares our building with Alaska Right to Life, Tom's Dog, and four congregations; Christ Temple Apostolic Church, 1st Samoan Church of the Nazarene, Fountain of Christian Love Church, Christ Embassy Church and Anchorage Community Seventh Day Adventist Church.